section-engineering-education/engineering-education/content/articles/speech-to-text-transcription-model-using-deep-speech/index.md

 status: publish
 published: true
 url: /speech-to-text-transcription-model-using-deep-speech/
-title: Speech to Text Transcription Model Using Deep Speech
+title: Speech to Text Transcription Model using Deep Speech
-description: This tutorial will build a speech to text transcription model using the Deep Speech library.
+description: In this tutorial, we will build a speech to text transcription model using the Deep Speech library.
 author: francis-ndiritu
-date: 2022-02-05T00:00:00-18:00
+date: 2022-02-09T00:00:00-11:17
 topics: [Machine Learning]
 excerpt_separator: <!--more-->
 images: